morrisfranken/argparse/Readme.md

 | `kwarg(key,help,implicit)`  | keyworded-arguments that require a key and a value, e.g. `--variable 0.5`.  |
 | `flag(key,help)`   | arguments that do not take any value, but are used to set a certain flag to true (e.g. `--verbose`) |

-Argparse supports the following syntax
+Argparse supports the following syntax:
 ```
 --long
 --long=value